 Learning a new movement or a new modification in Reformer Pilates is a perfect way to challenge yourself physically and mentally.
 With countless exercise variations in Reformer Pilates, you are able to learn new things.
 It is a great way to exercise your body and mind at the same time.

 If playing chess or solving riddles aren’t your thing, you can improve your mental wellness through Reformer Pilates.
 It’s like hitting 2 birds with one stone.
-Not only it’s good for your body, it’s good for your brain too!
+Not only it’s good for your body, but it’s also good for your brain too!

 Book a Reformer Pilates class in Perth.
 Call us today on 9272 7359 or learn more here!